 Students who fail to remain in good academic standing in accordance with the paragraphs above, will be automatically placed on academic probation by the Graduate Division, during which time they will have an opportunity to correct their academic deficiencies.
 The probationary period will last for the following semester.
 The student must be registered during the semester s/he is placed on probation.
 No extensions of the probationary period will be granted due to incompletes (I).
 Enrollment at the graduate level will be automatically terminated by the Graduate Division for students who fail to correct their academic deficiencies by the end of the probationary period.
 Graduate students will not be allowed to register for classes and will be subject to immediate dismissal if it is mathematically impossible to achieve an overall cumulative GPA of 3.00 by the end of the probationary period.

 Students who fail to meet their program’s criteria may be placed on probation or dismissed at the request of the program.
 Students may appeal dismissal decisions by following the process outlined in the Academic Grievance section.

 The Graduate Division uses a set of three forms to track and monitor the academic progress of master’s Plan A and doctoral students.
 The graduate chair shall submit the forms in sequence to the Office of Graduate Student Services, as each appropriate stage in the student’s program of study is completed.
 No forms are required of master’s Plan B/C or MFA students.
 The forms are used to report the following:

 Submit Form I immediately after results of the general or qualifying exam become available.

 Candidacy (Form II)

 Submit Form II prior to registering for Thesis 700 or Dissertation 800 or before the last day to add courses during the semester of registration.
-Registration in Thesis 700 or Dissertation 800 is allowed only after this form and all necessary attachments have been received and approved by the Office of Graduate Education.
+Registration in Thesis 700 or Dissertation 800 is allowed only after this form and all necessary attachments have been received and approved by the Graduate Division.